espruino/EspruinoDocs/info/Saving.md

 * KEYWORDS: Built-In,Save,saving,write,flash,flashing,save(),load,non-volatile,onInit,upload,uploading,tutorials

-When you upload code to Espruino normally, it is stored in Espruino's RAM.
+Normally when you upload code to Espruino via the IDE, it is stored in Espruino's RAM.
 If you reset the board or power is lost, all your code will be lost.

 However it's easy to save your code to flash memory and make it permanent.

 Summary
 --------

-Just type `save()` on the left-hand side of the IDE and the current state of Espruino including all saved code will be written so that it is loaded at boot time.
+On normal Espruino devices, just type `save()` on the left-hand side of the IDE and the current state of Espruino including all saved code will be written so that it is loaded at boot time.

+`save()` doesn't work on Bangle.js watches, since you wouldn't want to save the current state of the device (including any Widgets/etc) into flash memory.

-However there are other methods of saving code that can be more efficient, or can allow you to do things like saving constants.
+There are other methods of saving code that can be more efficient, or can allow you to do things like saving constants.

 You can change methods using the down-arrow below the Upload icon in the IDE, or under `Communications` in the `Settings` window.
 See below for more